 About Kent and the University

-Kent State University has a strong group of physical geographers, geospatial scientists, atmospheric scientists, geologists, vegetation and computational ecologists in the Geography, Geology, and Biological Sciences departments.
+Kent State University is classified as an R1 University (very high research activity), which is the highest recognition that doctoral universities can receive.
+We have a strong group of physical geographers, geospatial scientists, atmospheric scientists, geologists, vegetation and computational ecologists in the Geography, Geology, and Biological Sciences departments.
 Our lab is actively engaged with a number of these researchers and we are working to build collaborations across campus.

 Kent is a small college town, nestled in the famous Cuyahoga Valley, with a bustling downtown and a relatively low cost of living.
 Big city amenities can be found in nearby Akron and Cleveland.
-The area has an extensive network of rails-to-trails and protected spaces, highlighted by Cuyahoga Valley National Park, offering many opportunities to hike, run and ride.
+The area has an extensive network of rails-to-trails and protected spaces, highlighted by Cuyahoga Valley National Park (an absolute jewel!), offering many opportunities to hike, run and ride.